GarlandKey/todo-group-project/README.md

 - Dan - Set up and maintained repository, deployment to Heroku

-- Eri H. - CSS
+- Eri H. - Frontend: CSS color style for app todo page.
+Backend: Added additional imput to the todoItem and username.

 - Garland - Frontend: Setting up base CSS styles for the app including setting app colors and choosing fonts, and styling of the todos page